Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

      V
      Viewer

 Notice the break from the first series after the Premult node and the second break after the Gaussian Blur node.
+From here, we will refer to the above arrangement as a pipeline (or Node Pipeline with breaks).

-We can visualize how the pipeline can appear as a simple list on a mobile device below.
+This arrangement has an obvious advantage of being represented easily on a mobile device with a simple list as shown below.

     1. Read media         >
     2. Premult            >